-Francois Allaire is entering his first season as the goaltending coach for the
+Francois Allaire is entering his third season as the goaltending coach for the Colorado Avalanche.

 During his time in Montreal, Allaire was a part of two Stanley Cup championship teams (1986, 1993) and coached Patrick Roy to two Conn Smythe Trophies, four William Jennings Trophies and three Vezina Trophies.
-Allaire won his third Stanley Cup with the Ducks in 2006-07, tutoring current Avalanche netminder Jean-Sebastien Giguere.
-Under Allaire’s direction, Giguere also won the Conn Smythe Trophy in 2003.
+Allaire won his third Stanley Cup with the Ducks in 2006-07, tutoring former Avalanche netminder Jean-Sebastien Giguere.
+Under Alliare’s direction, Giguere also won the Conn Smythe Trophy in 2003.

 A graduate of the University of Sherbrooke, Allaire has published four books on goaltending, pre-season physical preparation and sports psychology.
 In 2003, Allaire was named one of the “Top 100 People of Power and Influence” inside the hockey industry by The Hockey News.